IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 Modifying, Updating and adding content are other tasks that are handled inside here.

 The Media service is connected to an outside service via the Media Adapter.

+**:warning: Soon to be the new "Video Service"** focusing on videos only as they require special storage solutions and streaming behaviour, as opposed to other media files.

 Related Pages:
 * [Content Data Model](./Application-Architecture--Data-Model--Content)